bobidi2/llama_south_park/README.md

 ## FAQ

 #### Why 7B model?
 We only tried 7B model.
-Fine-tuning other smaller or larger language models should work with adjusting the training parameters.
+Fine-tuning other smaller or larger language models should work by adjusting the training parameters.

 #### How about other languages than English?